 About Our Team

-Dr. Sortor is a clinical psychologist with expertise in reproductive issues as well as psycho-oncology.
-Her specific area of interest involves providing psychotherapy to young women coping with both a cancer diagnosis and the effects of any given treatment regimen on their plans for pregnancy.
-Dr. Sortor offers support to women at various stages of cancer diagnosis and treatment, and is available to see patients at both 3535 Market Street in University City and at Pennsylvania Hospital in Center City.
+Dr. Sortor is a clinical psychologist with expertise in reproductive and perinatal issues as well as psycho-oncology.
+Her specific areas of interest include infertility, perinatal mood disorders, parental adjustment, and NICU support.
+Dr. Sortor also offers support to women at various stages of cancer diagnosis and treatment, and is available to see patients at 3535 Market Street in University City.